Fasel-Ergando/calculator/README.md

 # calculator
-Calculator app that calculates values entered and and is completely responsive.
+Calculator app made with javaScript that calculates values entered and and is completely responsive.